Tax Management India. Com

 X X X X Extracts X X X X

-..... expertise of the skilled labour/ manpower ( Contractual Employees ), for its day to day functioning and its business requirements.
+..... labour/ manpower ( Contractual Employees ), for its day to day functioning and its business requirements.
 Thereafter, on 05.09.2017, the SPA was amended.
 The obligation to comply with labour laws and to ensure timely payment of statutory dues and other obligations was entirely and exclusively the case on Adecco under Clause 4.411, Clause 5.312 and Clause 2013 of General Conditions of the SPA.
 19. The SPA was due to expire on 30.06.2018 and in order to ensure that no loss of employment is caused to the Contractual Employees, BRPL agreed to transfer the personnel currently in employment of Adecco assigned to its institutions to the new service provider.
 As a part of the process of such transfer, in accordance with the clauses of the SPA, Adecco was obliged to ensure that the accumulated Employees Provident Fund (EPF) with its Trust is handed over to the new Service Provider and the relevant documents qua RPFC, EPF and EPS facilities are provided.
 20. On 02.05.2018, BRPL sought an update on the issue and advised Adecco to take appropriate actions failing which BRPL would have to take necessary actions against Adecco.
-It is evident that Adecco defaulted .....
+It is evident that Adecco defaulted in its obligations under the SPA .....

 X X X X Extracts X X X X